 For example, the city of Boston has dedicated $3 million to rent relief.
 Low-income residents can apply for up to $4,000 if they’re not eligible for expanded unemployment benefits or if these benefits will represent a significant drop in income.

-Deferring rent payments: Some local governments have created programs that allow tenants to postpone making rent payments during the COVID-19 crisis.
-For example, in the city of West Sacramento, California, renters who qualify are allowed to defer rent payments through May 31, 2020, though they must produce supporting documentation of income loss before their rent payments are due.
+Deferring rent payments: Some local governments have created programs that allow tenants to postpone making rent payments during the COVID-19 pandemic.
+For example, in the city of West Sacramento, California, renters who qualify are allowed to defer rent payments through July 28, 2020, though they must produce supporting documentation of income loss before their rent payments are due.

 Where to get help: To search for emergency rental assistance programs in your area, reach out to your city and county governments.
 Check with your state to see what’s available as well.
 You can find the contact information for your state government at usa.gov.

 Federal rent relief

 Project-based rental assistance: The CARES Act, which was passed on March 27, 2020, allocates $1.25 billion to help public housing agencies respond to the coronavirus with assistance for renters.
 The law provides an additional $1 billion for project-based rental assistance, a type of HUD housing program where the government contracts with landlords directly to provide affordable rentals.
 The details of the program are still being worked out, but part of the money is designed to help keep Section 8 programs operating normally without terminating assistance for families.

 Where to get help: To see if you qualify for assistance, contact a HUD-approved housing counseling agency in your state.

 Other organizations providing rent relief